jkalbasri/sweetland-game/README.markdown

-# Avocado and Kiwi in Sweetland - Physics Game 🎮
+# Sweetland - Physics Game 🎮

-As part of the Challenge, a physics-based mini-game was designed using the p5.js and Vue.js frameworks.
+This physics-based mini-game, developed using the p5.js and Vue.js frameworks, is part of a small collection of mini-games I developed.

 <a href="https://jkalbasri.github.io/sweetland-game/" target="_blank" align="center">
   <picture>